SM2ITH: Safe Mobile Manipulation with Interactive Human Prediction via Task-Hierarchical Bilevel Model Predictive Control: Experiments

 \textit{Evaluated Control Methods}: To evaluate the effect of the closed-loop human prediction model integrated into \ac{\smith}, we compare our proposed approach with two baseline human motion models within the same control framework: \begin{itemize} \item SM$^2$ITH: Our proposed method that interactively models human motion by embedding the \ac{ORCA} problem~\eqref{eq:relaxed_orca_acc_argmin} as a lower-level constraint in the controller. \item CVMM: A non-interactive predict-then-plan baseline comprised of the same control formulation as SM$^2$ITH except that the interactive human model is replaced with a \ac{CVMM}-based human prediction over the horizon.
 The predictions are pre-generated before each control step~$\ctime$ and stay the same during the \ac{MPC} optimization. \item React: A reactive baseline comprised of the same control formulation as the above two methods, except without any prediction of human motion.
 This method only reacts to the current tracked positions of the humans. \end{itemize}

-\textit{Evaluation Metrics}: To evaluate the effects of human models on the robot's whole-body navigation efficiency we measure total runtime and the distance of the base from the optimal path, and to evaluate human-robot proxemics, we measure the duration spent in any human's intimate space\footnote{Intimate space is defined as a 0.45m circle around a human \cite{hall1990hidden}.}, and average robot–human distance over each run.
+\textit{Evaluation Metrics}: To evaluate the effects of human models on the robot's whole-body navigation efficiency we measure total runtime and the distance of the base from the optimal path, and to evaluate human-robot proxemics, we measure the duration spent in any human's intimate space (defined as a 0.45 $m$ circle around a human \cite{hall1990hidden}), and average robot–human distance over each run.

 \textit{Results and Discussions}: For each platform, we conduct ten trials for \ac{\smith} and five trials for each of the other two models in an environment considering either one or two humans resulting in 80 total runs.